valyala/fasthttp/README.md

   * net/http headers are stored in a `map[string][]string`.
 So the server must parse all the headers, convert them from `[]byte` to `string` and put them into the map before calling user-provided request handler.
-    This all requires unnesessary memory allocations avoided by fasthttp.
+    This all requires unnecessary memory allocations avoided by fasthttp.
   * net/http client API requires creating new response object per each request.

 * *Why fasthttp API is incompatible with net/http?*